Who wins the Anthony Davis vs. Victor Wembanyama matchup in tonight's game?

 Anthony Davis vs. Victor Wembanyama and the San Antonio Spurs: Stats, Projections and Game Preview

-NBA play on Wednesday will see Anthony Davis and the Los Angeles Lakers (14-10) visiting the San Antonio Spurs (3-19) at Frost Bank Center, tipping off at 8:00 PM ET.
+The NBA schedule on Friday will see the San Antonio Spurs (3-20) hosting Anthony Davis and the Los Angeles Lakers (15-10) at Frost Bank Center, tipping off at 7:30 PM ET.

 Buy Tickets for This Game on Ticketmaster!